 .\ShutdownTimerClassic.exe and add the arguments you want after this:

 Argument Description /SetTime <time> Sets the time for the countdown.
 Either type in the seconds, use HH:mm:ss or HH:mm. /SetAction <action> Sets the power action which will be executed after the countdown reached zero.
 Type in the exact name as seen in the UI (eg: Shutdown, Restart or Sleep.
 Do not use shutdown Reboot or SLEEP) /SetMode <mode> Sets the control mode.
-Modes available: 'Prefill': Prefills settings but let user manually change them too.
+Modes available: Prefill: Prefills settings but let user manually change them too.
 Timer won't start automatically.
-'Lock': Overrides settings so the user can not change them.
+Lock: Overrides settings so the user can not change them.
 Timer won't start automatically.
-'Launch': Overrides settings and starts the timer.
-'ForcedLaunch': Overrides settings and starts the timer.
+Launch: Overrides settings and starts the timer.
+ForcedLaunch: Overrides settings and starts the timer.
 Disables all UI controls and exit dialogs. /Graceful Will use the graceful mode if available.
 This means that your computer will do a normal, interruptible, shutdown.
 Your shutdown might fail when apps resist the close event.
 Only use this if you know what you are doing. /AllowSleep Allows your computer to go to sleep while the countdown is active. /Background Runs the countdown in the background.
-This is not a silent mode, the user will still get notifications and can use the tray menu.
-These control modes define how the application will behave once started with arguments.
-(Default: Recommend) /Takeover Overrides settings and starts the timer. /Lock Overrides settings and locks UI controls but lets user control wether or not to start the timer. /Recommend Prepopulates settings but leaves the UI unlocked.
+This is not a silent mode, the user will still get notifications and can use the tray menu. /NoSettings Uses temporary ephemeral settings and ignores the `settings.json` file.

 This command will launch launch Shutdown Timer in hibernation mode with 1 hours, 0 minutes and 0 seconds and start the countdown.